 Note 1 – Below animation of the Celtic fields at the Utrechtse Heuvelrug (‘Utrecht hill ridge’) in the Central Netherlands.

-Note 2- Another spectacular find concerns the Valtherbrug 'Valthe bridge' near the village of Valthe in province Drenthe.
+Note 2- Another spectacular find concerns the Valtherbrug 'Valthe bridge' near the village of Valthe in the province of Drenthe.
 It was discovered in 1818 and led to decades of speculation.
 To this day, its function remains opaque.
-It was even thought to have been part of the so-called Kon-Rebbers or Roboder ways, names of local folklore referring to the early medieval King Radbod of Frisia.
+It was even thought to have been part of the so-called Kon-Rebbers or Roboder ways, names of local folklore referring to the early-medieval King Radbod of Frisia.
 Supposedly, he had king roads constructed in his kingdom.
 Theories that must be dismissed as fiction or, better, as pulp fiction.

 Suggested music